PACE with Java (Spring Boot)

 export ANTHROPIC_API_KEY="sk-ant-..."4 — Write a Java-focused sprint plan

-- day: 2 theme: "ProductCatalogService business logic" stories: - title: "ProductCatalogService with validation" acceptance_criteria: - "createProduct() throws IllegalArgumentException for negative price" - "updateStock() throws InsufficientStockException when quantity < 0" - "Service layer is unit-tested with Mockito (no database)" - "mvn test exits 0"
+- id: story-2 title: "ProductCatalogService with validation" status: pending acceptance_criteria: - "createProduct() throws IllegalArgumentException for negative price" - "updateStock() throws InsufficientStockException when quantity < 0" - "Service layer is unit-tested with Mockito (no database)" - "mvn test exits 0"

 cd pacepython pace/orchestrator.py --day 1What FORGE does with Java